 We believe in the impact of software that can be built by few and help many.
 We strive to keep organizational complexity to a minimum.
 We design, code and listen to our customers.
 We avoid meetings, handoffs, layers of management and bureaucracy.
 We take full ownership over our work and foster an environment of trust so we can stay nimble.

 Venture capital has become a widely overused tool.
 We’ve been inspired by the teams at Zapier, Atlassian, Basecamp and many others who grew their companies steadily with little outside funding.
 Maintaining control and independence is important so we can build the company we want and stay focused on our helping our customers.

 Working in a centralized office is a relic of a time before technology allowed us to work from anywhere.
 It was shaped by management’s desire to supervise, direct and (micro)manage employees.
-With all the technology available, we can work from anywhere.
-You can live where you want, not where the office happens to be.
-You can save time and stress commuting.
-And spend more time with your family and friends on the things you enjoy.
+So why should we constrain who we work with and where we work to some arbitrary geographic boundary?
+Live where you want, not where an office happens to be.
+Save time and commuting stress and spend more time with your family and friends on the things you enjoy.